labsai/EDDI/README.md

 If your Keycloak URL is different from http://localhost:8080/auth then you need to change configurationserver/resources/keycloak/development/keycloak-adapter.json accordingly.

+The realm provides the following users which you can use to login to the configuration server:

+1. dev-admin / dev-admin
+2. dev-user / dev-user

 ### MongoDB
 ```
 docker run --name some-mongo -d mongo --auth